luphysics/PyMODA/README.md

 When the code is downloaded and Python is installed, you'll need to install the dependencies.
 Run the command `python packages/install.py` with elevated permissions in the `PyMODA` folder.

-> :warning: When using a special Python command, the python command/path must be added as a command-line argument.
-For example, run `sudo python3.8 packages/install.py python3.8` to install dependencies for `python3.8`.
+> Tip: To diagnose any problems, the `-v` command-line argument can be used to print console output.

 ## Running PyMODA